-PART II - AWARD INFORMATION
+Section II - AWARD INFORMATION

-A. TYPE OF AWARD INSTRUMENT.
+A. TYPE OF AWARD INSTRUMENT

-DOE anticipates awarding both grants and cooperative agreements under this Funding Opportunity Announcement (FOA).
+DOE anticipates awarding grants and cooperative agreements under this FOA.
 If it is determined that a cooperative agreement is the appropriate award instrument, the nature of the Federal involvement will be included in a special award condition.